 Substance Abuse Resources: 3 That May Help

-3) AA- Alcoholic Anonymous and NA- Narcotics Anonymous
+3) AA- Alcoholics Anonymous and NA- Narcotics Anonymous

 Here are the 12 Steps as defined by Alcoholics Anonymous: